apposada/gene_annot/README.md

 ## Input

-The only essential (for the moment) input is a .fasta file with your sequences of interest.
+The only essential (for the moment) input is a .fasta file of a genome AND a .gtf annotation of the genes of your organism.
+Alternatively, you can provide a transcripts.fasta file with yout sequences of interest.